By Kate Hutchison, Deputy Online Editor

 Sophie got a record deal halfway through her second year - a reality pretty inconceivable for even the most creative of students.
 She broke into the industry ahead of many and bagged herself incredible recognition alongside.

 Despite these rare and distant circumstances, she’s experienced phenomena familiar to most of us.
 She found the move to university difficult, felt home comforts torn away and experienced a turbulent long-distance relationship.
 She’s also struggled with mental health and become one of many young people widening the conversation around it.
 But most importantly, she’s utilised her sound as a creative medium to channel – and combat – all of it.
-Surely, that’s something we can all forge a personal connection with.
+Surely, that’s something with which we can all forge a personal connection.